-As the next step in the SEL implementation plan, the Diocese purchased the Caring School Community Curriculum for the fall of 2021-2022.
+The Diocese purchased the Caring School Community Program for all schools.
 Teachers should familiarize themselves with the program before the school year begins, conduct morning meetings at least 3 days per week and have closing meetings at least 1 day per week.
 Although some morning meeting lessons are written to take a significant amount of time, the expectation is that those lessons may be modified to be no longer than 15-20 minutes.
 The curriculum can be modified to align with Religion and ELA standards, in which case the lessons may take a longer amount of time.
-Diocese of Rochester (google.com) contains introductory videos for the program, as well as other resources.
 Lessons are to begin on day one of the school year.
+Please reach out to the Catholic Schools Office if you have questions about implementation of this program in your classroom.